PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 When you return to your workflow, you'll see the requests appear in the event list (events appear in real-time — you don't need to refresh the page).

+![image-20210516194042181](../images/image-20210516194042181.png)

 **IMPORTANT:** You may see multiple events appear in the event list each time you load the endpoint URL in a web browsers's address bar.
 That happens because modern browsers automatically request a `favicon.ico` resource when you load a URL.
 We'll update our workflow to handle this case in a later section of the quickstart.

-![image-20210516194042181](../images/image-20210516194042181.png)

 When you select an event from the list, the data associated with that event will appear below each of the steps in your workflow.
 For the trigger, that means details related to the inbound request (e.g., the URL, method, body, headers, query parameters) can be inspected.
 This data can also be referenced by steps in your workflow via the `steps` object (for example, to use the trigger event in a later step you can reference `steps.trigger.event` — we'll cover this in the next example).

 ![select_event](./select_event.gif)

-Next, let's write some simple code to return a custom response using Pipedream's `$respond()` function.
-First, click on **Run Node.js code** to add a code step (if the step selection menu is not expanded, click the **+** button below the trigger step).
+Next, we'll use Pipedream's `$respond()` function to return a custom response from the workflow.
+First, click on **Run Node.js code** to add a code step (if the step menu is not expanded, click the **+** button below the trigger step).

 ![image-20210516194513122](../images/image-20210516194513122.png)